 Flat Feet, Pronated Feet, Rolled in Feet

-This foot type in children often requires more muscle energy is required than normal during gait to maintain unstable joints thus resulting in fatigue or tired aching feet and legs, so the children who don’t want to walk far or want to be carried.
-Pronated feet or rolled in feet do not necessary always result in a lowered or flat arch.
-Pronation is the motion of the joints in the rear foot that control to some degree how the whole foot operates.
+This foot type in children often requires more muscle energy than normal during gait to maintain unstable joints thus resulting in fatigue or tired aching feet and legs, so the children who don’t want to walk far or want to be carried.
+Pronated feet or rolled-in feet, do not necessarily always result in a lowered or flat arch.
+Pronation is the motion of the joints in the rear foot that controls to some degree how the whole foot operates.

-Pronated feet don’t always present with pain especially with children however a range of potential issues related to pronated feet may occur at some stage and our experienced Podiatrists are able to advice you on preventative orthotic therapy related to your child’s feet also considering their hereditary history and activities including sports and dance.
+Pronated feet don’t always present with pain especially with children however a range of potential issues related to pronated feet may occur at some stage.
+Our experienced Podiatrists are able to advise you on preventative orthotic therapy related to your child’s feet also considering their hereditary history and activities including sports and dance.

 Ready to meet the team and make an appointment?

 Online Booking is the quickest most convenient way to secure the time, location and practitioner you want.
 Want to meet your Practitioner first?
 Select Meet the Team to get to know our amazing Podiatrists.